keystonejs/keystone/docs/guides/schema.md

 And each list can have as many fields as you need.

-KeystoneJS will process each List, converting it into a series of GraphQL CRUD (<strong>C</strong>reate, <strong>R</strong>ead, <strong>U</strong>pdate, <strong>D</strong>elete) operations.
+Keystone will process each List, converting it into a series of GraphQL CRUD (<strong>C</strong>reate, <strong>R</strong>ead, <strong>U</strong>pdate, <strong>D</strong>elete) operations.
 For example, the above lists will generate;

 ```graphql